What is a Real Time Clock? RTC Module Mechanisms and Uses

 A basic RTC consists of a crystal unit as a clock source, its oscillator circuit, and a date/time counter circuit.
 Applying a voltage to the crystal produces a phenomenon called the "piezoelectric effect,” generating a small electric charge.
 This electric charge is amplified and fed back to the crystal to obtain a constant frequency signal.
 The oscillation signal of the crystal unit is used as the clock source of the date-time counter circuit to generate date-time data.
 Quartz crystals have the most stable oscillation frequencies among all piezoelectric materials and therefore generate highly accurate time data.

-What are Real Time Clock (RTC) Modules?
+What are Real Time Clock Modules (RTC Modules)?

 What is an RTC module?